Grate-Oracle-Lewot/GrateCrystal/README.md

 - A new version of Seafoam Cave featuring a final, all-Lv100 battle against me (unlocked by beating Red)

 ## Miscellaneous
+- The Odd Egg can hatch into starters as well as babies, and whatever it becomes is a guaranteed shiny
 - NPCs in Kanto that sell Berries and Apricorns
 - Tweaks to specific move effects like the possible powers of Present and Magnitude
 - Changes to the lists of moves referenced by different enemy trainer AI functions, potentially making them smarter